sillevl/course-databases/data-exchange-formats/xml.md

 <!-- Bassball player structured with XML -->
 ```

-Contains text that represents content (data)
-Contains elements that specify structure
+Just like an HTML document, an XML document is made out of elements that specify the structure and text that represents the content or data.

 ```xml
 <firstname>John</firstname>
 ```

-The lines that precede the root element are called the XML prolog
+The lines that precede the root element are called the XML prolog.

 XML delimits an element with start and end tags
 * A tag consists of an element name between angle brackets `<` and `>` eg: `<player>`